Skip to content

 MeasureTime frameDescription

-Heart Failure eventsBaseline to a minimum of 24 monthsHeart failure event defined as an admission to a healthcare facility for \> 24 hours or clinically significant worsening heart failure leading to an intervention (defined as treatment in an emergency department, a same-day access clinic, or an infusion centre) or unscheduled visits to a healthcare provider for administration of an intravenous diuretic as accepted by FDA and an increase in chronic heart failure therapy
+Composite of All-cause Mortality and Heart Failure EventsBaseline to study completion, an average of 24 monthsHeart failure event defined as an admission to a healthcare facility for \> 24 hours or clinically significant worsening heart failure leading to an intervention (defined as treatment in an emergency department, a same-day access clinic, or an infusion centre) or unscheduled visits to a healthcare provider for administration of an intravenous diuretic as accepted by FDA and an increase in chronic heart failure therapy

 Countries